Gurrt/software-process/assignment-1/combined.md

 about the system and what should it carry, some techniques such as 'planguage'[10] or 'volere templates'.

-## Cause 3: Architecture, Change Managment.
+## Cause 3: Architecture, Change Management.
 The inability to handle

 The inability to handle a growing amount of work, its potential to be enlarged in order to accommodate that growth, or a limited space to accommodate